 “Chow Chows are loyal and protective, but they can be aggressive if they’re not socialized and trained right,”

 In the end, while Chow Chows might be involved in some incidents, the facts and expert opinions show they’re not as dangerous as people think.
-With the right training, socialization, and care, they can be friendly and safe companions.
+With the right training, socialisation, and care, they can be friendly and safe companions.

 Natural Temperament of Chow Chows